cmazakas/foxy/docs/hello-world.md

 ## Core Abstractions

-Foxy's core abstractions revolves around the idea of an HTTP session, where an HTTP "session" represents several messages passed back and forth between a server and a client over the same TCP connection.
-In the RFC nomenclature, this is referred to as a "persistent" connection and is the default for HTTP/1.1 and `connection: keep-alive` for HTTP/1.0.
+Foxy's core abstractions revolve around the notion of an HTTP session.
+A session represents a persistent connection between a client and server over which many messages are exchanged.
+For HTTP, connections are considered persistent by default under HTTP/1.1 and when the `connection: keep-alive` header field is used in HTTP/1.0.

 Foxy presents users with a `foxy::basic_session` which is a class templated on a `Stream` type.